Ali Irsan: Subsequent developments

 In August 2019, Nasim Irsan, already in correctional custody for more than four years, reached a plea deal: he pleaded guilty to murder instead of capital murder and received a 40-year sentence, with time off for time already served.
 He may apply for parole around 2039.
 Alwarabdeh refused to testify against Nasim, and prosecutors stated this complicated their case against him.

-In November 2019, prosecutors filed a charge of conspiracy to commit murder against Nadia, with the potential sentencing range, if convicted, from 15years to life imprisonment.
+In November 2019, prosecutors filed a charge of conspiracy to commit murder against Nadia, with the potential sentencing range, if convicted, from 15 years to life imprisonment.
 She refused a potential plea deal, which involved the stalking charge being dropped.
 Marie Primm, who served as the prosecutor pro tem, stated that this filing was not due to the addition of new facts, but rather due to where "the evidence took us."

 In 2021, Nadia Irsan agreed to plead guilty to conspiring in a scheme of organized crime, and got ten years of probation as part of "deferred adjudication".
 If she completes her probation successfully, her record would not show a conviction.